tianocore-docs/edk2-DecSpecification/1_introduction/12_terms.md

 framework that is consistent with a similar set of requirements.
 A module that is of module type BASE, depends only on headers and libraries provided in the MDE, while a module that is of module type DXE_DRIVER depends on common DXE components.
-The EDK II build system also permits modules of type `USER_DEFINED`.
+The EDK II build system also permits modules of type `USER_DEFINED` and `HOST_APPLICATION`.
 These modules will not be processed by the EDK II Build system.
+See
-See [Table 2 EDK II Module Types](appendix_b_edk_ii_module_types.md#table-2-edk-ii-module-types).
+[Table 2 EDK II Module Types](appendix_b_edk_ii_module_types.md#table-2-edk-ii-module-types).

 **Package**